Alexander (Alex) Robb

 - a US$425 million holdco PIK facility in connection with its acquisition of Tricom S.A. and Global Interlink Ltd

-- Acting for Brighthouse Group plc in connection with a £25 million super senior revolving credit facility to support its offering of £220 million 7 7/8 % senior secured notes due 2018
+- Acting for Brighthouse Group plc in connection with a super senior revolving credit facility to support its senior secured notes offering

-- Acting for Hellman & Friedman in connection with the refinancing and dividend recapitalization of a portfolio company by way of unitranche facility
+- Advised Hellman & Friedman in connection with the refinancing and dividend recapitalization of a portfolio company by way of unitranche facility

-- Acting for Goldman Sachs in connection with a funded EUR 200 million senior bridge facility agreement and acting for Nordea Bank in connection with a NOK 500 million bilateral facility, in each case, for Nordic Capital’s portfolio company, Lindorff
+- Advised Goldman Sachs in connection with a funded EUR 200 million senior bridge facility agreement and acting for Nordea Bank in connection with a NOK 500 million bilateral facility, in each case, for Nordic Capital’s portfolio company, Lindorff

 Notable transactions in which Alex has been involved prior to joining the firm include: